kimshortreed/namescape/about.md

   <figcaption>Standing inside the <em>Untitled ṮEṮÁĆES</em> map with Jillian.</figcaption>
 </figure>

 My academic work is interdisciplinary: I focus on place names, or toponyms, through a particular lens, drawing from a mix of geohumanities, cartography, history, media studies, digital humanities, Indigenous studies, and settler colonial studies.
 I am interested in the settler-politics and social-justice aspects of “namescapes,” what I understand as the way we make and maintain a sense of place through naming landscapes.
-I also write about freestyle skateboarding.
+I also write about freestyle skateboarding. '

 You can learn more about my academic and professional background on [my CV webpage](https://kimshortreed.github.io).

 I recognize that it is important to provide this personal context so that you can understand a little more about what motivates my work, which is all part of a lifelong journey to connect with, learn about, and honour the landscapes and seascapes around me that I love so much.

-I was born on the west coast of England in a beach town called [Weston-super-Mare](https://goo.gl/maps/eJng1Au5ASep7ruw8).
-Maternally my family has roots in England, Australia, and India.
+I was born on the west coast of England, in a beach town called [Weston-super-Mare](https://goo.gl/maps/eJng1Au5ASep7ruw8).
+Maternally, my family has roots in England, Australia, and India.
 We recently learned that my great-great aunt, on my mother's side, is the famous Romany leader [Urania Boswell](https://www.farnborough-kent-village.org.uk/locks_boswells.html).

 <figure style="float: right; padding-left:5px;">
   <img src="{{ 'assets/img/about-02.jpg' | relative_url }}" alt="the SEMYOME Territory of my childhood">